albanolala/ExchangePrerequisites/README.md

 ## Script overview after execution

-*This script checks the Os Version, Exchange server 2016 be installed on Windows 2012,2012R2 or 2016 and Exchange 2019 on Windows 2019.
-Windows Server 2019 supports only Exchange server 2019*
+*This script checks the OS Version and than calles the function of each version of Exchange Server and OS.
+Exchange server 2016 can be installed on Windows 2012,2012R2 or 2016 and Exchange 2019 on Windows 2019.
+At his part Windows Server 2019 supports only Exchange server 2019.*

 ![image](https://user-images.githubusercontent.com/86245948/138175005-779c14c0-f060-4717-9282-d1292e59abc7.png)